 Work with your health care team to set up a schedule for routine office visits and diabetes exams and tests.

 If you need help between your regularly scheduled visits, you can contact a member of your health care team to help you with your questions or concerns.
 For example, if you're having a hard time sticking to your meal plan, you can make an appointment to meet with a dietitian.
 If you have questions about your medicines, you can talk to your doctor, nurse, or pharmacist.

 You'll find information and articles on www.ghc.org that can answer many of your questions and help you manage your diabetes.

-Also, check out the Living Well with Chronic Conditions workshops that Group Health offers free to members.
+Also, check out the Living Well with Diabetes workshops that Kaiser Permanente offers free to members.